-How to critique a Stimulus assignment
+How to critique a Stimulus activity

 Giving feedback on a Stimulus recording is just like giving feedback on any other recording.
 To start, click the thumbnail of the video to begin playback.
 Then, enter your critique in the feedback panel on the right.

 Why do I hear an echo or double audio?
-If the student recorded without headphones you will likely hear the stimulus coming from both videos.
+If the participant recorded without headphones you will likely hear the stimulus coming from both videos.
 You can click the "Mute" button in the lower-left corner of either video to silence one of them and get rid of the echo.

-System requirements for Stimulus assignments
+System requirements for Stimulus activities

 If your computer is struggling to keep up with both videos simultaneously, some options are: